 Susan Phillips tells stories about the consequences of political decisions on people's every day lives.
-A native Philadelphian with roots in central Pennsylvania, Susan travels extensively around the state as both a reporter, and a hiker.
 She has worked as a reporter for WHYY since 2004.
 Susan's coverage of the 2008 Presidential election resulted in a story on the front page of the New York Times.
 In 2010 she travelled to Haiti to cover the earthquake.
 That same year she produced an award-winning series on Pennsylvania's natural gas rush called "The Shale Game."
-Along with her reporting partner Scott Detrow, she won the prestigious 2013 Alfred I. duPont-Columbia University Journalism Award for her work covering natural gas drilling in Pennsylvania.
+Along with her reporting partner Scott Detrow, she won the 2013 Alfred I. duPont-Columbia University Journalism Award for her work covering natural gas drilling in Pennsylvania.
+She has also won several Edward R. Murrow awards for her work with StateImpact.
+She recently returned from a year as at MIT as a Knight Science Journalism Fellow.
 A graduate of Columbia School of Journalism, she earned her Bachelor's degree in International Relations from George Washington University.

 Marie Cusick is StateImpact Pennsylvania's Harrisburg reporter at WITF.
 Her work regularly takes her throughout the state covering Marcellus Shale natural gas production.
 Marie first began reporting on the gas boom in 2011 at WMHT (PBS/NPR) in Albany, New York.
 A native Pennsylvanian, she was born and raised in Lancaster and holds a degree in political science and French from Lebanon Valley College.
 In 2014 Marie was honored with a national Edward R. Murrow award for her coverage of Pennsylvania’s natural gas industry.